 2020-22 Co-Investigator, “Digital Access to Arts and Culture Beyond COVID-19”, AHRC.

-Adrian teaches on a range of undergraduate and postgraduate modules, covering core research methods and contemporary sociology, as well as specialist modules on consumption and inequalities.
+Adrian teaches a range of undergraduate and postgraduate modules, covering core research methods and contemporary sociology, as well as specialist modules on consumption and inequalities.
 Current and recent modules include:

 Dr Leguina would welcome enquiries from prospective PhD students from a variety of disciplinary backgrounds.

 - Sociology of consumption and inequalities: Including cultural consumption, and consumption of technological and digital goods, social media, and internet (digital divides).